New York Child Victims Act

 Support & Guidance from Award-Winning Attorneys

-The Zalkin Law Firm is devoted to representing sexual abuse survivors in their fights for justice, and has successfully recovered hundreds of millions in compensation for survivors nationwide.
+The Zalkin Law Firm is devoted to representing sexual abuse survivors throughout New York in their fights for justice, and has successfully recovered hundreds of millions in compensation for survivors nationwide.
 This includes numerous successful recoveries secured on behalf of survivors who stepped forward as adults years or decades after abuse.

 Examples of some of the results we’ve secured for adult survivors include:

 - $4.2 million recovered for three survivors abused as minors by clergy associated with a Northern California Catholic Diocese

 - $2.75 million for two survivors sexually abused by a Roman Catholic priest in 1975

 - $1,75 million recovered in a Montana clergy sexual abuse case which occurred over 40 years ago